Frosted Cranberry Coconut Milk Soap Recipe for Homemade Christmas Gifts

 Place a small amount of diamond dust mica into a shallow bowl or plate, then lightly dip your deer silhouette stamp into the mica and then firmly press onto your soap bar.
 Repeat with each bar until all bars have been stamped.
 Then, if desired, flick a small amount of both the diamond dust mica and earthen mist mica onto the front of each bar to achieve your desired look.
 Allow bars to cure in a cool, dry location for 3-6 weeks then wrap and label as desired.

-If you’re giving these as gifts there’s no reason to hide your pretty image.
+If you’re giving your coconut milk soaps as gifts, then there’s no reason to hide your pretty image.
 Simply wrap in cheap plastic food film- the kind that sticks to itself – or restaurant food service film.
 These would look especially sweet, I think, as part of a homemade gift basket.

-For more homemade gift ideas for the holidays as well as handmade soap recipes and bath and beauty recipes, be sure to follow my boards on Pinterest!
+For more homemade Christmas gift ideas for the holidays as well as handmade soap recipes and bath and beauty recipes, be sure to follow my boards on Pinterest!
+You can also follow Soap Deli News via Blog Lovin‘, Facebook, Twitter and Instagram.
+Or subscribe to my newsletter.